 …And be sure to sign up for the Tree Tenders e-mail newsletter to receive news, updates,

 Lancaster Tree Tenders was formed to solidify our efforts for a comprehensive program that engages the community and creates long term sustainable impact.
 Our purpose is “To increase and enhance Lancaster’s urban forest by engaging and empowering neighborhoods to plant and care for trees”.
 By engaging and training City residents we hope to capture storm water as part of the city’s effort to reduce pollution and runoff into rivers and Chesapeake Bay, increase biodiversity within the city, and beautify neighborhoods.
 But urban trees can have a much bigger impact than that.
 Studies have shown that urban trees can help save energy by reducing cooling costs, have health benefits, increase pedestrian traffic in shopping areas, and have been correlated to reduced crime.
 Furthermore engaging community members in working together on ongoing projects has been shown to further increase community pride and reduce crime, making our efforts doubly important.

 A collaborative effort, Lancaster Tree Tenders is an initiative of the Lancaster County Conservancy Urban Greening program with partners Lancaster City Alliance and the City of Lancaster.
-Our first planting took place last fall in the NE of Lancaster City where neighbors and volunteers participated in a street tree training and planting of 28 trees on 5 City blocks.
-Efforts are underway for additional plantings in the SW and NE in 2016.
+Our first planting took place fall 2015 in the NE of Lancaster City where neighbors and volunteers participated in a street tree training and planting of 28 trees on 5 City blocks.
+Efforts are underway for additional plantings in all quadrants of the City.
 These plantings are a wonderful demonstration of our efforts and the community engagement they create.
 Leading up to that date there will be a lot of fund raising, organization, and outreach that needs to be done and we will keep you apprised of our progress and events as they unfold.